Financial-Times/o-layers/README.md

 Any module which controls one or more layers must implement the following patterns

-* Listen for the events `oLayersNew` and `oLayersCloseAll` on the layer context of each of its layers and react to these events by closing any layers it owns which share the same context
+* Listen for the events `oLayers.new` and `oLayers.closeAll` on the layer context of each of its layers and react to these events by closing any layers it owns which share the same context